-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 1,676,470 additional ADSs from us at the public offering price listed on the cover of this prospectus, less underwriters discounts and commissions.
+[We and the selling shareholders] have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of additional ADSs from [us and ADSs from the selling shareholders] at the public offering price listed on the cover of this prospectus, less underwriters discounts and commissions.
 To the extent the option is exercised, each underwriter will become severally obligated, subject to certain conditions, to purchase additional ADSs approximately proportionate to each underwriter's initial amount reflected in the table above.